erikemueller/01-welcome/README.md

   python -c "import pandas; print(pandas.__version__)"
   ```
   you should get back 0.20.3 or 0.20.1.
 * Open jupyter, and then find `test-suite.ipynb`.
-Try running the notebook (`Shift+Enter` or Cell → Run All), but don't worry if the geographic issues I mentioned in the email show up again.
+Try running the notebook (`Shift+Enter` or Cell → Run All).
+But don't worry if you still have problems with the install, for the submission deadline.
+We're just looking for your salaries.sh and SOLUTIONS file.

 &nbsp;<details><summary>FAQs and Common Problems</summary>
 * We'll see what questions we get...